Social network game: Engagement strategies

 Events timed to real world: Popular games such as Dragon City and Wild Ones require users to wait a certain time period before their "energy bars" replenish.
 Without energy, they are unable to conduct any form of action.
 Gamers are forced to wait and return after their energy replenishes to continue playing.

 Monetization

 Social network games frequently monetize based on virtual good transactions, but other games are emerging that utilize newer economic models.
-An example of is Empire Avenue, a virtual stock exchange where players buy and sell shares of each other's social network worth.
-In Empire Avenue, a player's worth is linked to his or her social media influence and activity, as well as that of the other players he or she has invested virtual currency in.
-This game design promotes social media interaction as a means to attaining higher value in Empire Avenue market rankings.

 Virtual goods

 Gamers will be able to purchase in game items like power-ups, avatar accessories, or decorative items users purchase within the game itself.
 This is realized by monetize products that do not technically exist.
 Virtual goods account for over 90% of all revenue generated by the world's top social game developers.
 Designers optimize user experience through additional gameplay, missions, and quests, without having to worry about overhead or unused stock.

 Advertising

 The following are common ways of advertising in social network games: